amcat/exportable/README.md

 # Exportable
-*API documentation can be found on [amcatable.readthedocs.io](http://amcatable.readthedocs.io/en/latest/)!*
+*API documentation can be found on [exportable.readthedocs.io](http://exportable.readthedocs.io/en/latest/)!*

-`amcatable` aims to make it easy to export all kinds of data to various formats.
+`exportable` aims to make it easy to export all kinds of data to various formats.
 There is a focus on lazyness, speed, and a low memory footprint.
 Currently, it supports the following formats:

 * SPSS (sav)
 * ~~R (rda)~~